 Herein lies a very real challenge of homeschooling, remote schooling, virtual schooling, or a hybrid approach…how do you keep a little one busy while an older child is trying to learn?

-Our family decided homeschooling our kindergartener was the right choice for this year.
-I was confident I could handle the basics for a six-year-old.
+When we decided to homeschool our kindergartner, I was confident I could handle the basics for a six-year-old.
 But, the toddler?
 I needed an arsenal of tips and activities to keep my little one busy.
 Here are some of my tried and true methods & supplies for keeping a little one occupied long enough to teach a concept, answer questions, or offer feedback.

 1. Chunky puzzles placed wherever learning is taking place.
 This is a quick activity a toddler can do independently, but also with purpose.